ifmeo-hamburg/seaocn/_sources/overview/schedule.md

 6. 7 May
 7. 14 May
 - 21 May - No class: Pfingsten
 8. 28 May - possible deviation (2nd week, Seepraktikum).
-Eleanor not available - alternate instructor.
+Eleanor not available - no alternate instructor.
-9. 4 June - possible deviation.
-Emelie not available.
+9. 4 June - ~~possible deviation~~.
+Emelie not available / Eleanor at exercises.
 10. 11 June - possible deviation.
-Eleanor/Emelie not available - alternate instructor.
+Eleanor/Emelie not available - alternate instructor: Simon Wett.
 11. 18 June
 12. 25 June
 13. 2 July
-14. 9 July
+14. 9 July - possible deviation.
+Eleanor not available.

 <!--